The karaoke curse

 He’s not the only one with similar thoughts.
 Is it any wonder why the storytelling craft has been oversimplified and why most marketing goes down in flames?
 I would argue that Casey's talent is the exception, not the rule, and dare anyone to debate me on it.
 There's a lot more to telling a great story than having a camera in your phone.

 I know of more than one company that has fallen victim to the KARAOKE CURSE because a decision was made based on oversimplification and price.
 The end result went in the garbage, not onto YouTube.
 And some companies have even done it wrong TWICE!
 It makes about as much sense as me telling you I could do your job as well as you do just because I decided to.

-With budgets growing tighter everyday, and the downside of content that reflects badly on the brand given the importance of first impressions, does the choice of production partner not become even more mission-critical so that the funds invested aren’t wasted?
+With budgets growing tighter everyday, and the downside of content that reflects badly on a brand given the importance of first impressions, does the choice of production partner not become even more mission-critical so that the funds invested aren't wasted?
 Just asking.